-- A. The subject of all International, Humorous, and Tall Tales contest speeches must be selected by the contestant. - B. The subject of Table Topics Contest speeches must be determined by the contest chair, as outlined in the Table Topics Contest section of this rulebook. - C. The subject of Evaluation Contest speeches must be limited to oral evaluations of the test speaker's speech, as outlined in the Evaluation Contest section of this rulebook. - D. Contestants must create their own speeches, and each must be substantially original. - 1.
+- A. The subject of all International, Humorous, Tall Tales, and Online contest speeches must be selected by the contestant. - B. The subject of Table Topics Contest speeches must be determined by the contest chair, as outlined in the Table Topics Contest section of this rulebook. - C. The subject of Evaluation Contest speeches must be limited to oral evaluations of the test speaker's speech, as outlined in the Evaluation Contest section of this rulebook. - D. Contestants must create their own speeches, and each must be substantially original. - 1.
 Twenty-five percent or less of the speech may be devoted to quoting, paraphrasing, or referencing another person's content.
-Any quoted, paraphrased, or referenced content must be so identified during the speech presentation. - Before all contests, every contestant must certify in writing to the chief judge that the content of their speech is or will be substantially original by using the Speaker's Certification of Eligibility and Originality (Item 1183). - E. Contestants must not reference another contestant, or a speech presented by another contestant, during their speech at the same contest in which they are competing. - F. All contestants will speak from the same platform or area designated by the contest chair. - 1.
+Any quoted, paraphrased, or referenced content must be so identified during the speech presentation. - 2.
+Before all contests, every contestant must certify in writing to the chief judge that the content of their speech is or will be substantially original by using the Speaker's Certification of Eligibility and Originality (Item 1183). - E. Contestants must not reference another contestant, or a speech presented by another contestant, during their speech at the same contest in which they are competing.

+- F. All contestants will speak from the platform or area designated by the contest chair. - 1.
 All contestants, the chief judge, voting judges, and the tiebreaking judge will be advised of the speaking area before the contest begins. - 2.
 A lectern/podium will be available.
-However, use of the lectern/podium is optional. - 3.
-If amplification is necessary, a lectern/podium fixed-mounted microphone and a portable microphone must be made available. - 4.
+However, use of the lectern/podium is optional.
+(Exception: for the Online Speech Contest, any speaking participants are responsible for the equipment they will use.) - 3.
+If amplification is necessary, a lectern/podium fixed-mounted microphone and a portable microphone must be made available.
+(Exception: for the Online Speech Contest, any speaking participants are responsible for the equipment they will use.) - 4.
 All equipment must be available for contestants to practice with prior to the contest.
 Contestants are responsible for arranging their preferred setup of the lectern/podium microphone and other equipment in a quiet manner before being introduced.
+(Exception: for the Online Speech Contest, any speaking participants are responsible for the equipment they will use.)